KUQL

-KUQL (98.3 FM, "Kool 98") is a radio station licensed to serve Ethan, South Dakota.
+KUQL (98.3 FM, "Kool 98") is a radio station licensed to Ethan, South Dakota, United States, and serving the Mitchell micropolitan area.
 The station is owned by Saga Communications and licensed to Saga Communications of South Dakota, LLC.
 It airs a classic hits music format.

 The station was assigned the KUQL call letters by the Federal Communications Commission on July 11, 2001.